prof-rossetti/nyu-info-2335-201706/projects/freestyle/project.md

   + Contains a file named `README.md` which provides instructions for how to install and use the software.
   + Contains a license named `LICENSE.md` or `LICENSE.txt` or `LICENSE` which specifies copyright holder(s) and terms of use.
 You are recommended to choose from one of the standard licenses available within the GitHub.com user interface when you create a new repository.
-  + Contains a directory called `planning` which contains artifact(s) from the research, planning, and proposal processes.
+  + Contains a directory called `planning` which contains information and artifact(s) resulting from the research, planning, and proposal processes.
+Somewhere inside this directory must exist a restatement of your system's objectives, information inputs, and information outputs.
   + Contains a directory called `app` (or some other name of choice) which contains one or more Python files to perform the application's functionality.
 The Python files may exist within various sub-directories of the `app` directory, if appropriate.
   + Contains a commit history which reflects incremental development progress, perhaps corresponding with various checkpoint steps if you have chosen one of the example projects.

-If the software reads or writes files to represent information inputs and/or outputs, the data files should exist in a directory called `data` and should in most cases be excluded from version control using a `data/.gitignore` file.
+If the software reads or writes data files which represent information inputs and/or outputs, the data files should exist in a directory called `data` and should in most cases be excluded from version control using a `data/.gitignore` file.
 Ask the professor if you're not sure if or how this applies to your program.

 If the software has tests, they should exist in a directory called `test` or `tests` or another name of choice.
 And the `README.md` should contain instructions for how to run them.